4.15 Operation and Management of Public Research Grants

 While internal research funding is a highly attractive feature for faculty, the University as a whole is expected to gradually depend less on government subsidies and more on competitive government grants and private funding.
 It is also important for the financial freedom of the University to provide flexible support for its research, education, and community building.
 The Grants and Research Collaborations Section overseen by the Dean of Research provides support for researchers to submit competitive research grant proposals and to spend the budget effectively in compliance with the funding agency regulations.
 When submitting grant proposals, requirements for additional space, equipment maintenance costs and the required incremental administrative support should be adequately considered.

 Applications for government, prefectural, or international research grants by all eligible researchers are encouraged.
 Non-faculty researchers should consult the faculty before application, so that the pursuit of the grant does not interfere with the overall goal of the research unit.
 Any submission that requires additional laboratory or office space, and does not cover indirect costs or requires matching internal funding, requires additional scrutiny.
 All grant applications must be approved by the Manager of the Grants and Research Collaborations Section before submission.
 If there is a need of additional space allocation for new activities based on a public grant, the space request should be submitted to and approved by the Space Allocation Committee.

 When an opportunity for private research funding or joint research with an industrial partner emerges, the faculty is required to consult the Business Development Section for the appropriate contract or agreement.
 Privately funded research at the University must be of an academic nature and needs to be disseminated as a publication or conference presentation (see PRP 1.3.1 Openness in Research).
-When conducting privately funded or joint industrial research, the policies and requirements regarding Intellectual Property and Technology Transfer and Avoiding Conflicts of Interest and Commitment must be observed.
+When conducting privately funded or joint industrial research, the policies and requirements regarding Intellectual Property and Technology Transfer and Avoiding Conflicts of Interest & Security Export Control must be observed.
 If there is a need of additional space allocation for new activities based on private funding or joint research, the space request should be submitted to and approved by the Space Allocation Committee.